buzzer-re/eqfunc/README.md

 This is a Radare2/Rizin/Cutter script to model a basic block function graph into a real graph, using [networkx](https://networkx.org/documentation/stable/reference/algorithms/isomorphism.html), and then search inside the binary others functions that has the same ***structure***, this means that even if the function has differente code but equal structure it will be found!

-### Why
+### Why ?

-Well, I created that to solve a real world problem when I was analyzing a obfuscated software that used one function per string inside in order to decrypt them, instead to seek all the functions I decided to pick one as example and search all structural equal functions, this helped me to decipher everything by emulating all the similar functions.
+Well, in my case I created that to solve a real world problem when I was analyzing a obfuscated software that used one function per string inside in order to decrypt them, instead to seek all the functions I decided to pick one as example and search all structural equal functions, this helped me to decipher everything by emulating all the similar functions.
 I ended with a tiny and useful binary analysis tool that can help a lot of people to solve this kind of problem, that's why.

 ### Isomorphism